top of page

 Load Other Players Custom Kits (Meta Quest)

-When you save your drum kit to a save slot in-game, the entire kit and its settings are stored in single .bin file.
-You can find other kits user made on forum or post your own .bin file for others to use.
+When you save your drum kit to a save slot in-game, the entire kit, it's configuration settings, and scene settings are are stored in single .bin file and saved to your Quest headset.

-All your save files can be found on your Meta Quest at
+All your save files can be found on your Meta Quest located at android/data/com.aliencybercoat.vrdus/files

-When you save a drum kit in-game to save slot to lets say "Slot 0" it will save the file in a subdirectory labeled that.
+When you save a drum kit in-game to "Slot 0" it will save the file in a subdirectory labeled that.
 Slot 1 will be Slot_1 etc.

 Passthrough (Meta Quest)